broeser/wellid/README.md

 ## Installation

+wellid works with PHP 5.6 and 7.0.

-The package is called broeser/wellid and can be installed via composer:
+The package can be installed via composer:

 ``composer require broeser/wellid``